pirogram/pirogram-content/books/data-analysis-with-python/060-plotting-with-matplotlib-object-oriented-interface/topics/020-simple-plot-with-matplotlib.md

 title: Simple Plot with Matplotlib
 --- |
   Lets create a simple plot using  object oriented interface.
-We first create an instance of figure and axes in a single call using [matplotlib.pyplot.subplots](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots.html#matplotlib.pyplot.subplots).
-The axes can be either a single Axes object or an array of Axes objects depending on the number of rows/columns specified during the subplots call.
+We first create an instance of figure and axes in a single call using [pyplot.subplots](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots.html#matplotlib.pyplot.subplots).
+The axes can be either a `single Axes object` or an `array of Axes objects` depending on the number of rows & columns specified during the subplots call.

-  The main difference from the pyplot interface is that we will plot on the specific `axes object` rather than relying pyplot to return the `current axes`.
+  The main difference from the pyplot interface is that we plot on the specific `axes object` rather than relying pyplot to return the `current axes`.

   Matplotlib uses the following default parameters to create the plot:
   * Figure size: 6.4 X 4.8 inches